williamlittle423/williamlittle423/README.md

 I believe data has the power to shape a better future for society.
 As a developer and problem solver, I turn complex challenges into meaningful opportunies through machine learning, AI, and software engineering.

-When I'm not coding, you can find me skateboarding, DJ'ing, or studying!

 ## 🛠️ Skills & Technologies

 - **Languages:** Python, C++, SQL, Bash, Javascript, Swift